Phase transition

-In chemistry, thermodynamics, and other related fields, a phase transition (or phase change) is the physical process of transition between one state of a medium and another.
+In physics, chemistry and biology, a phase transition (or phase change) is the physical process of transition between one state of a medium and another.
 Commonly the term is used to refer to changes among the basic states of matter: solid, liquid, and gas, and in rare cases, plasma.
 A phase of a thermodynamic system and the states of matter have uniform physical properties.
 During a phase transition of a given medium, certain properties of the medium change as a result of the change of external conditions, such as temperature or pressure.
 This can be a discontinuous change; for example, a liquid may become gas upon heating to its boiling point, resulting in an abrupt change in volume.
 The identification of the external conditions at which a transformation occurs defines the phase transition point.